Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Summary of results

+We estimate the Toffoli costs of phase estimation on the qubitization walk operators $\mathcal{W}$ using Qualtran \cite{harriganExpressing2024}.
+We consider using one or multiple CCZ factories \cite{gidneyEfficient2019} to produce magic states for implementing Toffoli gates, and We optimize the data-qubit code distances $d$ and the two-stage distillation code distances $d_0, d_1$ to minimize the computational volume of $c\mathcal{W}$ while keeping the error rate bounded by $\gamma$.
+We then use the methods detailed earlier in the paper to optimize a robust estimator from oracle calls to the noisy $\mathcal{W}$, with a final target standard deviation of $\Delta\phi = \Delta E / \lambda$ (where $\lambda$ is the qubitization 1-norm).
+(Note that this is different than requiring precision $\Delta\phi$ with a fixed success probability, which is a common choice in literature.
+We expand on this comparison in App.~\ref{sec:ftqc_comparison})

-Finally, we use the same assumptions about quantum hardware and surface code performance and perform the same code distance optimization to compute the quantum resources for a number of small to classically non-trivial molecular systems with between 6 and 26 spatial orbitals along the space-time trade-off of our QPE variant.
-All molecular Hamiltonians were compressed with tensor hypercontraction (THC) after applying symmetry shifts \cite{Rocca_2024} to minimize the lambda factors.
-We aim for the chemically desirable ${10^{-3}} E_\text{h}$ accuracy of the final results, and the THC rank and regularization strength $\rho_\mathrm{THC}$ were chosen accordingly.
-The resulting quantum resources are shown in the right panel of Figure~\ref{fig:ftqc-res-comparison}.
-See Appendix~\ref{app:molecues_with:thc_details}, and in particular Table~\ref{tab:active_spaces} for computational details.
-As anticipated, it is apparent that the simulation of chemistry is more resource intense than the simulation of the Hubbard model at the same size.
-Our analysis makes this quantitative: Compared to the $L=5$ Hubbard model with $25$ spatial modes, the $26$ spatial orbital Co(salophen) molecule requires roughly four times more qubits and around one and a half orders of magnitude longer wall-clock time.
-This is due to the higher complexity of molecular Hamiltonians and the need for higher accuracy in relation to lambda values (even with symmetry shifts and THC).
-The higher accuracy requirements in chemistry also shift our results targeting a fixed standard deviation up when compared to other metrics that allow for a finite failure probability.
-This is because the tail contribution from a $10^{-3}$ failure probability is relatively small when $\epsilon=10^{-2}$, but is huge when $\epsilon=10^{-6}$.
-The runtime plots for molecular systems demonstrate again the elbow-like behaviour observed in the the Hubbard model results.
+In Fig.~\ref{fig:ftqc-res-comparison}, we plot the resulting estimates of wall-clock time and number of physical qubits required to execute our algorithm.
+Across the range of experiments considered, we observe that circuit splitting allows for a factor $\sim 2$ decrease in the qubit count at the cost of a factor $\sim 10$ increase in wall-clock time.
+All the curves demonstrate an ``elbow-like'' behaviour; reducing the number of physical qubits below a specific point incurs a significant penalty in total runtime.
+The effect becomes more pronounced for larger systems.
+This aligns with our back-of-the-envelope characterization of circuit division, where we observed there only is a thin region of error rate and number of available qubits where significant circuit depth enhancements are possible by combining error correction with error mitigation.
+As anticipated, it is apparent that the simulation of chemistry is more resource-intensive than the simulation of the Hubbard model at the same state-space size.
+Our analysis makes this quantitative: compared to the $L=5$ Hubbard model with $25$ spatial modes, the $26$ spatial orbital Co(salophen) molecule requires roughly four times more qubits and around one and a half orders of magnitude longer wall-clock time.
+This is due to the higher complexity of molecular Hamiltonians and the costs associated to the QROMs requried to upload the Hamiltonian coefficients for realizing the qubitization oracle.